 To keep the look of the brand sleek and almost "medical" in feeling, a simple, versatile type-system was needed.
 Bold, modern and youthful when it needs to be, but serious and legible at small sizes when it has to be.
 Avenir Next was a clear decision.
 No paired type or complication, just Avenir Next in Black, Heavy, Medium and Book.

 With regards to colour, it was important to keep the brand serious at times as CBD, at this very moment, is mostly used to self-medicate for afflictions such as PTSD, anxiety, period pain etc. It was important to be able to use paired down combinations of colour to allow the science to speak, while the introduction of pattern work and more colour helped with creating marketing and promotional materials.
-We settled on Pantone 170c and 540c ("Reset salmon" and "Reset blue").
+Pantone 170c and 540c ("Reset salmon" and "Reset blue") was decided on as the final accent colours.

 The first item of packaging that was developed is a custom box which is used as a Pioneer Pack.
-These packs have been sent out to thousands of KOLs, fitness personalities as well as well-being enthusiasts that associate with the brand and it's culture.
+These packs have been sent out to thousands of KOLs, fitness personalities and as well-being enthusiasts that associate with the brand and it's culture.

 The custom designed pack includes a cardboard tube that encloses a dropper bottle, pipette, an instruction and research manual and enamel pins for all nanotech pioneer's to rep their new favourite brand.